LeaVerou/lea.verou.me/2023/minimalist-affordances/index.md

 sacrificing a great deal of learnability for an — often marginal — improvement in aesthetics.

 [Aesthetic and Minimalist Design](https://www.nngroup.com/articles/aesthetic-minimalist-design/) is one of the Nielsen/Norman core usability heuristics (and all other heuristics taxonomies have something similar).
-More poetically, Antoine de Saint-Exupéry said “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away”.
+More poetically, Antoine de Saint-Exupéry said *“Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away”*.
 However, this is one of those cases where everyone agrees with the theory, but the devil is in the details (though user testing can do wonders for consensus).

 <!-- more -->